alexflo104/Movie-Data-Analysis/README.md

 ![Result1](<README images/Result_10.JPG>)

-From the results above I can determine that in North America the most prfitable film was E.T. with a profit of $782,410,554.
+From the results above I can determine that in North America the most profitable film was E.T. with a profit of $782,410,554.
 In second is the Oceania region with film Crocodile Dundee with a profit of $319,403,506.
 In third it is Europe with the film License to Kill with a profit of $124,167,015.

 ## Conclusion

-To end this project I was excited to use CTEs and get some use of them to understand more on how to use them.
+To end this project, I was excited to use CTEs and get some use of them to understand more on how to use them.
 I am excited to know about them and how much more complex they can be.
-Aswell as CTEs joins where also something I wanted to get more into and this project with the CTEs helped.
+As well as CTEs joins where also something I wanted to get more into and this project with the CTEs helped.
 The data was also interesting to find out about and how dominant the U.S. film market was back in the 80s and 90s.
-There are many classic and iconic film I tough to be at the top but werent.
-I hope to make more projects like this and find more interesting answers to from question created by data.
+There are many classic and iconic films I thought to be at the top but weren’t.
+I hope to make more projects like this and find more interesting answers to from questions created by data.

 Thank you.